 More than half a century of history during which the greatest champions on the world stage have been crowned.

-The most recent edition of the Europa Cup stopped in Sestriere in January 2024, featuring two women’s giant slalom races; on that occasion, Lara Della Mea climbed onto the third step of the podium in the second giant slalom.
+The most recent editions of the Europa Cup stopped in Sestriere in January 2024 and 2026, featuring two women’s giant slalom races.
+In 2024 Lara Della Mea climbed onto the third step of the podium in the second giant slalom.
 Previously, the Europa Cup had been held in Sestriere in the 2016, 2014, 2001 and 1997 editions.

 In the 2014 edition, two giant slaloms and one slalom were contested, and it was the very young Marta Bassino who stood out, achieving a first and a second place in the giant slalom.